This is a good news/bad news article. The bad news is that unhappy customers complain, often in a public manner.

 I know it’s difficult, but this is your online reputation at stake.
 Save the customer relationship and you’ll save yourself.

-After you’ve apologized, explain that whatever happened to the customer is unusual and you are actively working to make sure this won’t happen again.
+After you’ve apologized, explain that what happened to the customer is unusual and you are actively working to make sure this won’t happen again.

 “We’re sorry your oil change took so long.
 We usually get cars in and out in an hour or less!
 Looks like you caught us at a bad time.
 We are working with our staff to ensure this wait time is addressed.”